CopernicaMarketingSoftware/Documentation/Publisher/en/webhooks.md

 ## Security

-To protect your endpoint from abuse and false information injection, SMTPeter [signs all requests](./webhook-security) to your endpoint, so you can be sure it's actually Copernica sending you the data.
+To protect your endpoint from abuse and false information injection, Copernica [signs all requests](./webhook-security) to your endpoint, so you can be sure it's actually Copernica sending you the data.